shanmugapriyal03/sysarch-acs/README.md

     - [arm BSA ACS Bare-metal User Guide](docs/bsa/arm_bsa_architecture_compliance_bare-metal_user_guide.pdf).
     - [Bare-metal Code](pal/baremetal/). <br />
 Note: The Bare-metal PCIe enumeration code provided as part of the SYSARCH ACS should be used and should not be replaced.
 This code is vital in analysis of the test result.

-### Running Exerciser tests for complete coverage

-Exerciser is a client device wrapped up by PCIe Endpoint.
-This device is created to meet BSA requirements for various PCIe capability validation tests.
-Running the Exerciser tests provides additional test coverage on the platform.

-Note: To run the exerciser tests on a UEFI Based platform with Exerciser, the Exerciser PAL API's need to be implemented.
-For details on the reference Exerciser implementation and support, see the [Exerciser.md](docs/pcie/Exerciser.md) and [Exerciser_API_porting_guide.md](docs/pcie/Exerciser_API_porting_guide.md)

 ## ACS build steps - UEFI Shell application